Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 ### Enforcing Readme Presence

-When should we expect a readme to be present?
+When should we expect a readme and/or changelog to be present?

 **Always:**

-* At the root of the repo
+* At the root of the repo (Readme only)
-* Associated with a `package` directory
+* Associated with a `package` directory (Readme and Changelog)

 #### .Net